Ezequiel92/BibliographyFormatter/README.md

     ]
     ```

-    * If some fields don't exist in some entries, they will be ignored, unless they are essential like the year or the author (in which case an error will be thrown.
+    * If some fields don't exist in some entries, they will be ignored, unless they are essential like the year or the author (in which case an error will be thrown).

     * By editing `source_path` and `output_path` in `example/example.jl`, you can change the source directory and the location, name, and format of the output file.